Unnatural Death (novel): Plot

 Wimsey visits Mrs Forrest at her flat, where she unsuccessfully tries to drug him.
 She makes rather clumsy advances, and Wimsey suspects blackmail.
 He kisses her, realises that she is physically revolted, and slips away.

 Miss Climpson reports that Mary Whittaker "is not of the marrying sort".
 Whittaker disappears along with her besotted young female admirer, Vera Findlater.
 Several days later, Miss Findlater's body is found on the downs, brutally disfigured by a blow to the head.
 There is no sign of Mary Whittaker.
 A distinctive cap and male footprints nearby suggest a link with Hallelujah Dawson.
 However, the post mortem finds that Vera Findlater was already dead when she was struck.
-Close inspection reveals that the footprints have been faked, and that the scene has been set up in order to frame the innocent clergyman.
+Close inspection reveals that the footprints were faked, and that the scene has been set up in order to frame the innocent clergyman.
 Tyre tracks from Mrs Forrest's car cause Wimsey to suspect her and Mary Whittaker of acting in collusion.

-Wimsey's manservant, Bunter, realises that the fingerprints on Mrs Forrest's wineglass are identical to those on a cheque written by Miss Whittaker.
+Wimsey's manservant, Bunter, realises that fingerprints on Mrs Forrest's wineglass are identical to those on a cheque written by Miss Whittaker.
 Wimsey at last understands that Muriel Forrest and Mary Whittaker are one and the same person.
 She carried out the murders by injecting air into her victims' bloodstream with her hypodermic syringe, causing blockage and immediate death through heart failure.

-Miss Climpson heads to South Audley Street where she finds Mary Whittaker in her disguise as Mrs Forrest.
+Miss Climpson heads to South Audley Street where she finds Mary Whittaker in her guise as Mrs Forrest.
 She attacks Miss Climpson, who is saved from becoming another fatality by the timely arrival of Wimsey and Parker.

 Whittaker is committed to prison to await trial.
 There, she commits suicide.
 Wimsey is sickened by the killer's evil and greed.
 Coming out of the prison on a sunny day with Parker, he finds a darkened world: they have emerged just at the time of the total solar eclipse.